Breechelugui/hostel_booking_AI/README.md

 For the complete learning guide, see [TOOLKIT.md](./TOOLKIT.md) which includes:
 - Step-by-step Rust setup
-- Code explanations with AI prompts used
+- Code explanations with ai prompts used
 - Common errors and solutions
 - Next steps for beginners